 Your ABS system is a key system in your car.
 ABS stands for the anti-locking brake system, and it is what helps your breaks from locking up if stopping quickly.

 If your car has an ABS light on, then that means the ABS will not work, and your wheels might lock up on you when trying to stop.
 That is why it is important to fix this problem as soon as possible.
-When your abs light is on, you should use best bluetooth obd2 scanner to find your error code.
+When your abs light is on, you should use best bluetooth obd2 scanner to find your error code, check the list here

 In this article, we will talk about how to tell which ABS sensor is bad so you can have it replaced and also what to do to prevent the ABS light from coming on again after replacing the sensor.